dotnet/docs/docs/csharp/tour-of-csharp/classes-and-objects.md

 Members that contain executable code are collectively known as the *function members* of a class.
 The preceding section describes methods, which are the primary kind of function members.
 This section describes the other kinds of function members supported by C#: constructors, properties, indexers, events, operators, and finalizers.

-The following shows a generic class called List\<T>, which implements a growable list of objects.
+The following shows a generic class called `MyList<T>`, which implements a growable list of objects.
 The class contains several examples of the most common kinds of function members.

+> [!NOTE]
+> This example creates a `MyList` class, which is not the same as the .NET standard <xref:System.Collecions.Generic.List%0601?displayProperty=nameWithType>.
+It does illustrate the concepts needed for this tour, but is not a replacement for that class.

 [!code-csharp[ListClass](~/samples/snippets/csharp/tour/classes-and-objects/ListBasedExamples.cs#L4-L89)]